Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Composer is powerful but expensive in both credits and time.
 Here are the specific situations where I intentionally avoid it.

-**Single-statement completion:** If you're in flow and just need the next 10–20 tokens, tab completion is instant and free.
+Single-statement completion: If I'm in flow and just need the next 10–20 tokens, tab completion is instant and free.
 Composer's 10–20 second generation time breaks flow unnecessarily.

-**Simple property access:** `user.profile.settings.notifications`—tab completion handles chains like this perfectly as you type.
+Simple property access: Chains like user.profile.settings.notifications—tab completion handles these perfectly as I type.

-**Boilerplate within a pattern:** If you've written two similar handlers and need the third, tab completion will suggest it after you start typing the pattern.
+Boilerplate within a pattern: If I've written two similar handlers and need the third, tab completion will suggest it after I start typing the pattern.

-**CSS/Tailwind classes:** Tab completion has seen your project's class patterns and will suggest the right utility combinations as you type.
+CSS/Tailwind classes: Tab completion has seen my project's class patterns and will suggest the right utility combinations as I type.

 High-risk security code: For auth, encryption, payment handling, or any security-critical code, I don't use AI at all.
 I write it manually and have it reviewed.
 The risk of an AI-introduced vulnerability outweighs the speed benefit.